anderslatif/Kea_DAT_Node.js_2024_Spring/00._Course_Material/01._Assignments/00._Mandatories/Mandatory_I.md

 - Should contain all the tools we’ve used and explain them.

-- Should cover all the theory that we’ve touched upon.
+- Should cover all the theory (learning goals) that we’ve touched upon.

-### Bonus:

-- Research a covered topic in-depth that you want to understand better.

-- Learn something new and document it.